Classification and Nondegeneracy of Cubic Nonlinear Schr\"{o}dinger System in $\mathbb{R}$: Classification of General Solutions

 \section{Classification of General Solutions}

-In this section we further analyze the properties of general solutions for \eqref{GPs}, based on which we shall complete in Subsection 3.1 the proofs of Theorems \ref{thm1.1} $\&$ \ref{thm1.2} and Corollary \ref{thm1.3}.
-We start with the following lemma.
+In this section we further analyze the properties of general solutions for \eqref{GPs} in the case where $\mu_1<\mu_2<\mu_3<0$, based on which we shall complete in Subsection 3.1 the proofs of Theorems \ref{thm1.1} $\&$ \ref{thm1.2} and Corollary \ref{thm1.3}.
+Up to a suitable translation, we may assume that $u_3(0)=0$ in the whole section.
+Indeed, if either $u_3>0$ or $u_3<0$, then $\mu_3$ is the first eigenvalue of the operator $-\frac{d^2}{dx^2}-2(u_1^2+u_2^2+u_3^2)\ $ in $L^2(\R)$, which thus implies that $\mu_3\leq\mu_2\leq\mu_1$, a contradiction.